jasonkenyon/jasonkenyon.me/source/_categories/slack.md

 ---
 extends: _layouts.category
-title: Work
+title: Slack
-description: All posts regarding work experience.
+description: All posts regarding the messaging application Slack.
 ---

 These posts relate to the messaging application Slack.